ngs-doo/revenj/tutorials/revenj-tutorial-spring-boot.md

  * Spring boot

 Maven plugin for Revenj will be responsible for translating DSL code into Java code and upgrading the database.
-We have also passed in setting configuration for creating Jackson annotations on our persistance model.
+We have also passed in setting configuration for creating Jackson annotations on our persistence model.

 By adding new Run/debug configuration for Maven we can start our project from within the IDE through Command line argument `spring-boot:run`